Felixstow

 The educational profile of Felixstow exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Felixstow exceeds broader benchmarks.
-As of 2016, 40.1% of residents aged 15 and above held university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
-Bachelor degrees were the most common at 26.8%, followed by postgraduate qualifications at 10.6% and graduate diplomas at 2.7%.
-Vocational pathways accounted for 24.0% of qualifications, with advanced diplomas at 9.4% and certificates at 14.6%.
+Felixstow's educational attainment exceeds broader benchmarks.
+Among residents aged 15+, 40.1% have university qualifications compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
+Bachelor degrees are the most common at 26.8%, followed by postgraduate qualifications at 10.6% and graduate diplomas at 2.7%.
+Vocational pathways account for 24.0% of qualifications, with advanced diplomas at 9.4% and certificates at 14.6%.

-Educational participation was high, with 27.3% of residents enrolled in formal education as of 2016.
-This included 8.3% in primary education, 8.3% in tertiary education, and 5.0% pursuing secondary education.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education.
+This includes 8.3% in primary education, 8.3% in tertiary education, and 5.0% pursuing secondary education.

 Frequently Asked Questions - Education